silviamaggi/smd-com/_posts/2020-06-12-responsive-design-at-ten.md

   - mobile
   - COVID-19
 description: 'Design inspiration series.
 This week, language and storytelling, usability, mobile approach, responsive design at 10 and more.'
+excerpt: 'Design inspiration series.
+This week, language and storytelling, usability, mobile approach, responsive design at 10 and more.'
 featimage: true
 featimage-alt: "Design, Digested 3 by Silvia Maggi"
 featimage-class: 'u-featured'